malina-mih/sports-field-reservation/README.md

 - Reservations are stored in a text file (`reservations.txt`).
 The application reads from and writes to this file to persist reservation data.

-## Contributing

-Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
-We welcome any improvements or enhancements to make the system more robust and user-friendly.

-## License

-This project is licensed under the [MIT License](LICENSE).